Coffee roaster¥¥Daily 09:00-18:00Public cafe

 How they serve: Espresso, Pour over, Whole bean retail

 Glitch Coffee in Tokyo's Jimbocho is Kiyokazu Suzuki's light-roast specialty room, surrounded by secondhand bookstores.
-The pour-over flight is the morning order.
+Pour-over flight is the morning order.

 Tip: The light roasts read more like tea than espresso.
 Order a Geisha pour-over and the staff will walk you through it.